rails/rails/guides/source/active_record_basics.md

 ```

 The schema above declares a table with two columns: `id` and `name`.
 Each row of
-this table represents a certain product with these two parameters.
-Thus, you
-would be able to write code like the following:
+this table can be represented by an instance of the `Product` class, with the
+same two attribures, `id` and `name`.
+You can access a product's attributes like
+this:

 ```ruby
 p = Product.new